 - 1. Mailed notice.
-A public notice was mailed to all property owners and occupants within a 500-foot radius of the project site.
+A public notice was mailed to all property owners and occupants within a 500foot radius of the project site.
 The required notice radius is measured from the external boundaries of the property.
 (See attached Notification Radius Map.) - 2.
 On-site posting.
 A public notice was posted on each street frontage of the project site. - 3.
 Newspaper publication.
 A public notice was published once in the Daily Pilot newspaper.

-As of the date this report was drafted, no written public comments have been received.
+As of the date this report was drafted, two written public comments have been received, are attached to this report and have been responded to.
 Any public comments received prior to the Planning Commission meeting will be forwarded separately to the Planning Commission.